Federal SEOG Grants Eligibility & Amounts for 2020-2021

 Students who are eligible for Federal SEOG grants can receive between $100 and $4,000 per year.

 The amount of money awarded depends on your financial need, but also can depend on when you apply, other financial aid, and the availability of aid at your college or university.

 In order to receive your grant award, your college will do one of the following:

 - Credit your student financial account

 You can expect to receive your award at least once per term (which is defined as a semester, trimester, or quarter).
 If you attend a college that has an alternative term schedule, you will receive your award at least twice per academic year.

 Applicants who are interested in need-based financial aid can receive an estimate of need-based aid (and in some cases merit scholarships) through the Net Price Calculator.
-This is a free tool that every colleges is required to have on their website and will provide an estimate of financial aid.
+This is a free tool that every college must have on their website.
+It will provide an estimate of financial aid.

 Can I qualify for both a Pell Grant and a FSEOG Grant?

 Yes!
 You might qualify for both of these need-based grants.
 While the FSEOG Grant is awarded by individual educational institutions, the Pell Grant is awarded by the Federal Government.
 Both types of grants are dependent on your financial need as assessed by the FAFSA, so it is imperative that students complete the FAFSA as soon as possible.